 For everyone else?
 It’s more complicated, problematic, and fiercely controversial.
 But opioids are also extremely effective for many not-dying-yet chronic pain patients, for whom the risks are very much the lesser of evils.
 The demonization of opioids has disastrously limited access for many patients who truly can benefit from them, and also stigmatized them.

-There’s a ton of bad news about opioids too — not just the addiction problem, but the disturbing truth that they aren’t as universally potent as we’d like to thing.
-They can be surprisingly ineffective for some people and for some kinds of chronic pain.
+Obviously there’s a ton of bad news about opioids — not just the addiction problem, but the disturbing truth that they aren’t as potent as we’d like to think.
+They can be surprisingly ineffective for some people (genetics!) and for many kinds of chronic pain.

-For every chronic pain patient who sneers at this option — and they do! — there’s another one who has no idea what they would do without it.
-My own father has had impressively good results treating rheumatoid arthritis with naproxen (though not, of course, without side effects).
-The OTC pain-killers absolutely can work quite well for many conditions — and in some cases they are even amazingly safe (most notably acetaminophen, if you stick to recommended dosages).
+For every chronic pain patient who sneers at this option — and they do sneer! — there are two more who can’t imagine life without it.
+For instance, my own father has had impressively good results treating rheumatoid arthritis with naproxen (though not, of course, without side effects).
+The OTC pain-killers absolutely can work quite well for many conditions — and in some cases they are even amazingly safe (most notably acetaminophen within recommended dosages).

 The over-the-counter analgesics mostly work by inhibiting various aspects of inflammatory signalling, in contrast to the narcotics which alter perception of pain regardless of how it’s being produced.
-So in general they can only do so much.
-But they definitely do some.
+So they can only do so much… but they definitely do something.

 Another modern standout is topical diclofenac, one of the NSAIDs.
-Taking it orally is madness, rife with serious side effects.
-But in tiny doses absorbed through the skin, right where it’s needed? chef’s kiss A truly good option for many, many kinds of pain.
+Absorbing diclofenac through the GI tract is madness, rife with serious side effects.
+But in tiny doses through the skin, right where it’s needed? •chef’s kiss• It is a truly good option for many, many kinds of pain.

-Counterstimulation works (not much, but a little bit for a lot of people)
+Counterstimulation works (a little bit for a lot of people)

 Counterstimulation is a basic neurological mechanism for minor temporary pain relief, a sensory “distraction” from pain.
 It’s not a potent thing, but it is a real thing, and it is probably responsible for the modest efficacy of many, many pain treatments that supposedly work some other way, but actually work this way.